square/maven-archeologist/README.md

 val repo2 = ...
 val resolver = ArtifactResolver(repositories = listOf(rep1, rep2))
 ```
-> Note: This is one of the rare times you'll directly interact with maven's internal APIs, except
+> Note: This is one of the rare times you'll directly interact with Maven's internal APIs, except
 > for interacting with the `Model` object if you resolve the effective-model.

 Reasonably popular repositories have been pre-defined in the `Repositories` type, e.g.
 `Repositories.MAVEN_CENTRAL`

-### Local Artifact Cache (maven Local Repository)
+### Local Artifact Cache (Maven Local Repository)

-By default, artifacts are cached in ${HOME}/.m2/repository, but this can be changed (per resolver
+By default, artifacts are cached in `${HOME}/.m2/repository`, but this can be changed (per resolver
 instance) like so:

 ```kotlin